upendrak/docker-webinar-1/demo.md

 <a href="#top" class="top" id="steps">Top</a>
 <a id="createdockerfile"></a>
 ### Create a Dockerfile
 Dockerfile is a file that constains set of instructions/commands that are used to build the Docker image.
+Create a file called `Dockerfile` before building an image

 ```
 mkdir ~/make_fastqc_plus